 15 phrases unhappy people unwittingly slip into conversations (without realizing it)

-I was sitting in a Singapore hawker center last week, catching up with an old friend from my Chiang Mai days, when something struck me.
+I was sitting in a Singapore hawker center last week, catching up with an old friend, when something struck me.
 Every third sentence out of his mouth was a subtle admission of defeat.
 Not dramatic declarations of misery—just these tiny linguistic surrenders that revealed how deeply unhappiness had colonized his everyday speech.

 He wasn’t aware of it.
 Most of us aren’t.
 We think unhappiness announces itself in obvious ways: crying jags, angry outbursts, withdrawal from social life.
-But after years of exploring human patterns through The Vessel and my own journey from Management Consultant to digital nomad to whatever the hell I am now, I’ve noticed something more insidious.
+But after years of exploring human patterns through The Vessel and my own journey from management consultant to founding Ideapod to whatever the hell I am now, I’ve noticed something more insidious.

 Unhappiness speaks in code.
 It slips into our conversations wearing the disguise of pragmatism, self-deprecation, or even wisdom.
 These phrases become so normalized in our speech patterns that we don’t realize we’re essentially programming ourselves—and telegraphing to others—that we’ve given up on joy.